- Purchase the complete Expat Arrivals Spain Guide (PDF)

-Many places in the Iberian Peninsula do still observe the siesta, a long break between 2pm and 5pm in which many people sleep or return home for lunch.
-Expats working in larger cities such as Madrid and Barcelona will, however, find that it is slowly disappearing.
+Although it's slowly dying out, many places in the Iberian Peninsula do still observe the siesta, a long break between 2pm and 5pm during which many people take a nap or return home for a long lunch.
+Expats working in larger cities such as Madrid and Barcelona will, however, find that companies no longer accept it.
 Spanish businesspeople often cannot afford to take this time out of their days, and many workers insist that a shorter lunch gives them more free time in the evening.
 For restaurants and other members of the service industry, the siesta, if taken, might run at a different time.

 On a similar note, new arrivals soon realise that many Spaniards work on their own time, and get irritated if somebody tries to hurry them.
 For example, when asking for a bill in a restaurant in Spain, expect to wait for it.
 This does not necessarily mean the person is rude, they just see and do things differently.

 Many expats assume that learning Spanish is not necessary because, since Spain is a Western European country, everybody will speak English.
 This is not only an attitude that Spanish people often despise, it is also an outright fallacy.
 Although much of the population does have some knowledge of English, levels of proficiency vary greatly.
 The Spanish can be very unforgiving towards foreigners who make no effort to even begin to communicate in the national language.

 It is also important to recognise that Catalan is largely spoken in the northeastern region of Catalonia, which claims Barcelona as its capital.
 A French-influenced variation of Spanish that derives from Latin, it has co-official status in the autonomous community.

 One of the best ways to ease the degree of culture shock expats will experience after they arrive is to learn Spanish, and it is highly recommended that they master at least a few basic phrases before they move.